Package Leaflet: Information for the User

 Taking Zolpidem Desgen with other medications

-This is extremely important because the simultaneous use of more than one medication may increase or decrease its effect.
+This is extremely important because the simultaneous use of more than one medication can increase or decrease its effect.

-Therefore, do not use other medications at the same time as Zolpidem Desgen unless your doctor is informed and approves it in advance.
+Therefore, you should not use other medications at the same time as Zolpidem Desgen unless your doctor is informed and approves it beforehand.

-If you take zolpidem with the following medications, the following effects may be potentiated, such as drowsiness or altered psychomotor function the next day, including altered ability to drive:
+If you take zolpidem with the following medications, the effects such as drowsiness or psychomotor impairment the next day, including impaired ability to drive, may be increased:

 If you take zolpidem with antidepressants, including bupropion, desipramine, fluoxetine, sertraline, and venlafaxine, you may see things that are not real (hallucinations).

-Zolpidem should not be taken with fluvoxamine or ciprofloxacin.
+It is not recommended to take zolpidem with fluvoxamine or ciprofloxacin.

 Some medications that inhibit/induce certain liver enzymes (CYP450) may affect the action of zolpidem.